tytydraco/yessleep/out/My_sister_was_abducted_by_a_podcast_host.md

 Colder still, was the house itself.
 I could feel the crisp morning air searching its way across the cheap jacket I had bought that morning, looking for a likely point of weakness to reach my skin.
 A sign stood proud in front of the house, still standing despite decades of decay.
 The paint had long since cracked and crumbled from the wrinkled wood, and many of the letters now were nothing more than ghosts of themselves.
 Only a few letters remained, now spelling “M sk ns”.
-I’m sure Sarah was well versed on the history, lineage and owner of the house, but I was no Sarah and I knew I never would be.
-Frankly I couldn’t care less who lay beyond, unless my sister was with them, and neither name nor lineage, I believed would be pertinent.
+I’m sure Sarah was well-versed on the history, lineage and owner of the house, but I was no Sarah and I knew I never would be.
+Frankly, I couldn’t care less who lay beyond, unless my sister was with them, and neither name nor lineage, I believed would be pertinent.

-I stood shivering, and watching my breath cloud before my eyes as I impatiently waited for an answer to the doorbell.
+I stood shivering and watching my breath cloud before my eyes as I impatiently waited for an answer to the doorbell.
 I could hear movement inside, though the door had no window with which to see inside, and I was left to guess what kind of person was creating the heavy footsteps that approached from behind it.
 I needn’t have waited long, as the old and long withered doorway soon creaked open to reveal what lay beyond.